VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update_config.rst

 This allows for easier inspection and modification later on.
 Users can find out more about the fields of the configuration file here.

-In the next sections, we will go through how to update the Endpoint with this configuration file, using the Client and the CLI.

 Updating via Client
 -------------------